If you’ve ever wondered “Should I, can I, open a Roth IRA for my child?”

 The Power of Compound Interest:

-Now, before I show you the results of this, we have to put in a expected rate of return.
+Now, before I show you the results of this, we have to put in an expected rate of return.

 Now, I know some people are going to argue with me on this, which is why I have support for the amounts that I’ve put in here because a lot of people have you say, oh, assume eight to 10% return.